rapidsai/docs/resources/github-actions.md

 As above, if any of the other CI scripts are already setting the environment variable `PIP_CONSTRAINT`, you may need to modify them slightly to ensure they **append to**, instead of **overwriting**, the constraints set up by `use_wheels_from_prs.sh`.

-**Note:** By default `rapids-get-pr-wheel-artifact` uses the most recent commit from the specified PR.
+**Note:** By default `rapids-get-pr-wheel-artifact-github` uses the most recent commit from the specified PR.
 A commit hash from the dependent PR can be added as an optional 4th argument to pin testing to a specific commit.

 ## Skipping CI for Commits